-- The place where the ANZACs landed at Gallipoli was renamed to Anzac Cove.
+- The place where the ANZACs landed at Gallipoli was renamed Anzac Cove.

-- The wives of the soldiers made ANZAC biscuits for their men that lacked milk and eggs.
+- The wives of the soldiers made ANZAC biscuits for their men.
 Those biscuits had a longer shelf life and didn’t spoil during the transportation.

 - The ANZACs fought for about 8 months at Gallipoli and suffered heavy losses.
-Those troops left for the battle after 4 months of training in Egypt.
+The troops left for the battle after 4 months of training in Egypt.

 - The acronym ANZAC was devised by Major General William Birdwood ‘s staff in Cairo in early 1915.

 Cite This Page